adekoder/flask_dbseeder/README.md

     manager.run()
 ```

-With the above application you can create the database or enable migrations if the database already exists with the following command:
 > flask seed run
 Note that the FLASK_APP environment variable must be set according to the Flask documentation for this command to work.